 As for the tracking requirement, it requires the use of an effective categorization method for each file or record to be tracked within a reasonable amount of time.

 It is not possible or even desirable to keep all of a client’s files indefinitely.
-After the mandatory file retention period, the firm, brokerage, company, or independent representative can dispose of them while adhering to certain conditions.
+After the mandatory file retention period and the additional period if files need to be kept for risk management purposes, the firm, brokerage, company, or independent representative can dispose of them while adhering to certain conditions.

 Warning!
 A process that guarantees the confidentiality and security of the information contained in the files must be used.